 Does Your House have a History?

 You will have a chance to learn about the architecture of your home.
-We will also provide some of the details about the subdivision that you live it and how it was developed.
+We will also provide some of the details about the subdivision that you live in and how it was developed.
 If all goes as planned, one workshop day will be spent in the library, where much of the information is available.
 You will be given a list of resources and places to pursue further information, such as past owners and dates of construction.
 If you have called us before and found the research daunting, this will be your support group.
-Sign up as soon as possible as space is limited.
-Use the form on the enclosed flyer.
-If you have any questions contact us at the museum.
+Sign up as soon as possible – space is limited.

 Call the museum and leave your name to reserve a space.
 Send a check made out to the Edgewater Historical Society to the museum attn: Kathy Gemperle.
 Or contact us through the web site email and we will get back to you.